“Being optimistic and pragmatic we will keep on striving for continuous improvement”

 As an ExCo member, my primary role is to support my colleagues, mostly the Senior Vice Presidents of the Business Areas, in running their operations safely and efficiently.
 I bring many years of experience and expertise in operations to deliver results today and prepare Imerys for the future.

 Beyond the crisis committee, Covid-19 has also significantly changed the way in which I work.
 As Chief Industrial Officer, I often travel to visit sites, engage with our people on the shop floor, meet with teams and discuss their projects.
 Throughout my time at Imerys, I have visited more than half of our 230 sites, in many different countries.
-Now, of course, traveling to sites is limited or even impossible.
+Now, of course, travelling to sites is limited or even impossible.
 Being grounded poses a challenge in terms of collaboration with our colleagues, but it has also created new opportunities.
-I am now able to dedicate the time that I would have spent traveling towards improving various systems and launching new initiatives like Industry 4.0.
+I am now able to dedicate the time that I would have spent travelling towards improving various systems and launching new initiatives like Industry 4.0.
 But I am looking forward to meeting our site teams again!

 We are trying to operate as normally as possible.
 When demand fell earlier this year, we compressed our investment program and reduced our costs; not only to reduce cash expenditure but also because it was logistically difficult to continue deploying our projects regarding the health situation.